bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) O(n^2)
+a) O(n)
 The loop is set up to run through a length that is n * n * n, which is equivalent to n^3.
 This would indicate cubic time, _however_ a is incremented by n*n on each run of the loop, not 1.
 Therefore, the difference between this increment and the overall loop length is n.
+So our runtime is O(n)

 b) O(n log n)